BizTalk Mapper Extensions UtilityPack is now available for BizTalk Server 2016

 System Environment Variable Get Functoid

-This functoid allows you to get configuration parameters from machine System Environment Variable.
+This functoid allows you to get configuration parameters from the machine’s System Environment Variable.

 Parameters

-1. String that represents the key that you want to read from System Environment Variable
+1. String that represents the key that you want to read from the System Environment Variable.

 Custom Config Get Functoid